-The Hatch-Waxman Amendments to the Food, Drug & Cosmetic Act, which were passed in 1984, essentially established the current generic drug industry by allowing sponsors to demonstrate bioequivalence without having to conduct costly and time-consuming clinical trials.
-With that market-entry barrier removed, real competition developed in a previously monopolistic marketplace.
-Today, generic drugs represent 69 percent of the total prescriptions dispensed in the United States but only 16 percent of all dollars spent on prescription medications, saving American consumers nearly a trillion dollars over the last decade.
+The Hatch-Waxman Amendments to the Food, Drug & Cosmetic Act, which were passed in 1984, essentially created the current generic drug industry by allowing sponsors to demonstrate bioequivalence without having to conduct costly and time-consuming clinical trials.
+With that market-entry barrier removed, real competition developed in what was previously a monopolistic marketplace.
+Generic drugs now account for 69 percent of the total prescriptions dispensed in the United States but only 16 percent of all dollars spent on prescription medications, saving American consumers nearly a trillion dollars over the last decade.

-From the generics’ perspective, the opportunity to provide life-saving, cost-effective medications was enhanced through Hatch-Waxman’s grant of 180-days of market exclusivity to the first applicant with a so-called Paragraph IV certification in an Abbreviated New Drug Application (ANDA).
-Innovator companies were equally incentivized with an automatic 30-month stay of approval of the ANDA if they timely sued such an applicant upon receiving from the ANDA applicant the required notice of the Paragraph IV certification.
-The United States is one of only a few markets in the world linking the regulatory approval of generic pharmaceutical products to its patent system.
+Hatch-Waxman meaningfully enhanced generic drug companies’ ability to provide life-saving, cost-effective medications by granting 180-days of market exclusivity to the first applicant with a so-called Paragraph IV certification in an Abbreviated New Drug Application (ANDA).
+Innovator companies were equally incentivized to participate, having been granted an automatic 30-month stay of approval of the ANDA if they file suit against an applicant within statutory time limits.
+The United States is one of the only countries in the world to link regulatory approval of generic pharmaceutical products to its patent system.

-· successfully defending the at-risk launch of generic Skelaxin® (metaxalone) with a favorable jury verdict finding the patent invalid and not infringed, with the innovator withdrawing its appeal after our appellate brief was filed;
+Defended the at-risk launch of generic Skelaxin® (metaxalone).
+A jury found the patent invalid and not infringed, and the innovator withdrew its appeal after our appellate brief was filed;

-· resolving favorably at trial the at-risk launch of generic Neurontin® (gabapentin) where the innovator was claiming several billion dollars in damages;
+Resolved favorably at trial the at-risk launch of generic Neurtonin® (gabapentin) in a case where the innovator was claiming several billion dollars in damages;

-· defending our generic client at trial against two patents asserted against its at risk launch of a generic version of Allegra® (fexofenadine), with the innovator dropping its case and covenanting not to sue our client before the court issued its decision;
+Defended our generic client at trial against two patents asserted against its at-risk launch of a generic version of Allegra® (fexofenadine);

-· settling favorably other at-risk launches for the generic versions of Biaxin XL® (clarithromycin), Eloxatin® (oxaliplatin), Omnicef® (cefdinir), and Solodyn® (minocycline); and
+Favorably settled challenges to client launches of generic versions of Diprivan® (propofol), Biaxin XL® (clarithromycin), Eloxatin® (oxaliplatin), Omnicef® (cefdinir), and Solodyn® (minocycline);

-· securing affirmance of patent invalidity and unenforceability to allow a launch of generic Taxotere® (docetaxel).
+Secured affirmance of patent invalidity and unenforceability, allowing launch of generic Taxotere® (docetaxel).